-Additionally the Total Run Time and Time Remaining until next service is due are displayed in Hours and Minutes.
-The Turbine serial number is displayed in the lower right hand corner of the display and will be required when inquiring about service.
+Additionally the Total Flight Time since last service and Time Remaining until next service is due are displayed in Hours and Minutes.
+The Turbine serial number is displayed in the lower right hand corner of the display and will be required when inquiring about service..